All features

 Takeoff Tools Built for Every Trade

-From flooring to full ground up builds, our free construction takeoff software handles the measurements your trade demands.
+From flooring to full ground up builds, Easy Takeoffs handles the measurements your trade demands.
+Built for every trade, $39 a month.

 Features

 Auto scale detection handles most drawings.
+AI reads the scale on scanned and unlabeled sheets.
 The scale library and manual calibration cover everything else.

 Printed Notation Detection